mtoscano84/freddo-food-agent-ai/README.md

 ```

 ### Setting up your Database
-The Agent AI Assistant uses a database to store the data model and the embeddings to resolve the user queries and navigate through the use journey
+Freddo Agent AI Assistant uses a database to store the data model and the embeddings to resolve the user queries and navigate through the use journey

 Follow these instructions to set up and configure the database